 An unstructured file is a string of bytes and is enl-marked by EOF (End of file).
 The data structure that corresponds to such a file is called file structure.
 A structured file contains a list of records delimited by EDR (End of Record).
 The data structure of such a file is called record structure.
 Another structured file contains pages having a page number and a page header.
 You can access these pages randomly or sequentially.
 The data structure is page structure.

 FTP uses three different transmission modes to transfer the files.

 By default, FTP uses stream mode as data is transmitted as a stream of bytes.
 TCP breaks down the data into segments.
 It will not require EOF to specify the closing of the data.
 But, if the files are divided into records, it uses EOR (1-byte) and EOF (1-byte) characters.

 It delivers the data into blocks from FTP to TCP, with each block having a 3-byte header.
 The first byte is called the block descriptor, while the other two bytes define the block size in bytes.

-If the files to be transferred are big, you can transfer them after compressing.
+If the files are big, you can transfer them after compressing them.
 The run-length encoding uses the compression method.
 In the case of a text file, blank spaces are removed while compressing, and the null characters are compressed in the case of binary files.

 As FTP uses TCP to transfer the files, there is no additional error recovery mechanism requirement.